 Here we study Ising spins placed on two-dimensional hyperbolic lattices, assuming an interaction of the form \eqref{hising} irrespective of the curvature of the underlying space.
 We demonstrate that classical spin liquids can be realized in hyperbolic space, and we elucidate on the similarities to and differences from their flat-space counterparts.
 A remarkable result is that the boundary shape can be used to \textit{control} the low-temperature magnetic phases.

 \paragraph{Hyperbolic tessellations and geometric frustration.---} Discretizations of curved space lead to the concept of tesselations: A uniform tessellation $\{p,q\}$ denotes a two-dimensional space-filling lattice of regular $p$-sided polygons where $q$ polygons meet at each lattice vertex.
 Such tessellations can naturally be embedded on two-dimensional surfaces of constant curvature $\rho$ \cite{boettcher22,boyle20}.
-Depending on the sign of the \textit{characteristic} $\chi = 1/2 - 1/p -1/q$ we can distinguish between spherical ($\chi < 0$), flat ($\chi = 0$) and hyperbolic ($\chi > 0$) tessellations which are embedded on the eponymous space.
+The sign of the \textit{characteristic} $\chi = 1/2 - 1/p -1/q$ distinguishes between spherical ($\chi < 0$), flat ($\chi = 0$) and hyperbolic ($\chi > 0$) tessellations, embedded on the eponymous space.
 Geometric frustration requires $p$ to be odd.
 To generate maximal frustration, we focus on hyperbolic tessellations that are composed of triangles, $p=3$.
 Since the simplest realization of $\chi>0$ is given by $q=7$, we focus on the $\{3,7\}$ tessellation for most of this work.